jyhanna/tensorplane/README.md

 - Second Index (dimension 1): Columns/features
   - A `list` of backend tensor types, specifically the attributes of the dataset or a new attribute (e.g. `ds.labels`)
   - An empty slice `:` indicating all features in the dataset are to be accessed or manipulated
+- Optional assignment values
+  - A `list` of backend tensor types to assign
+  - A backend tensor type for assignment of a new feature
+  - `None` for deleting a subset of data (instances xor features)

 ```python
 # sort all instances by a feature